Tangibility As Technology

 68 Pages Posted: 11 Nov 2020 Last revised: 16 Feb 2022

 Date Written: August 4, 2020

 Property law has traditionally relied on tangible boundaries to delineate legal thinghood and to inform the bounds of in rem rights and duties.
-Unfortunately, property doctrines have fossilized, causing fragmentation in the legal treatment of digital assets.
-In the United States, for example, cryptocurrencies and non-fungible tokens (NFTs) may be simultaneously classified as commodities, securities, currencies, assets, or not property at all depending on the jurisdiction, domain, or specific asset in question.
+Unfortunately, property doctrines have fossilized around tangibility, causing fragmentation in the legal treatment of digital assets.
+In the United States, for example, cryptocurrencies and non-fungible tokens (NFTs) may simultaneously be classified as commodities, securities, currencies, assets, or not property at all, depending on the jurisdiction, domain, or specific asset in question.
 This fragmented system of overlapping legal treatments increases the information cost of using digital assets, decreases efficiency, and ultimately hinders future innovation.

 Keywords: property law, private law, legal thinghood, Hohfeld, tech-neutrality, ownership, crypto, bitcoin